mongodb/mongo/README.third_party.md

 ## WiredTiger Vendored Test Libraries

 The following Python libraries are transitively included by WiredTiger, and are used by that component for testing.
-They don’t appear in released binary artifacts.
+They don't appear in released binary artifacts.

 | Name            |